Canaccord Genuity lifts Aurora Cannabis Inc [ACB] price estimate. Who else is bullish?

 Re-affirms expectation of positive annual Adjusted EBITDA1 for fiscal 2024 and Positive Free Cash Flow1 generation in calendar 2024.

-The one-year ACB stock forecast points to a potential upside of 44.93.
-The average equity rating for ACB stock is currently 2.88, trading closer to a bullish pattern in the stock market.
+Over the last 12 months, ACB stock dropped by -62.26%.
+The one-year Aurora Cannabis Inc stock forecast points to a potential upside of 37.5.
+The average equity rating for ACB stock is currently 2.86, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $174.60 million, with 436.50 million shares outstanding and 435.24 million shares in the current float.
+Compared to the average trading volume of 6.54M shares, ACB stock reached a trading volume of 5452696 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Aurora Cannabis Inc [ACB]: